lordidiot/tulip/README.md

 >
 > Restart Docker containers.
 >
-> If database was only restarted (not dropped), try cleaning tags/signatures with `python wipe_tags.py`.
+> If database was only restarted (not dropped), try cleaning tags/signatures manually.

 ### eve.json
 Suricata alerts are read directly from the `eve.json` file.
 Because this file can get quite verbose when all extensions are enabled, it is recommended to strip the config down a fair bit.
 For example: